Disney ResortsTipsUpdates

 Beautiful Themes

-If you have someone in your travel party that isn’t as in love with Disney as you are, then a moderate resort would be a good fit.
-These resorts have amazing themes that aren’t over the top Disney but absolutely beautiful.
+If you have someone in your travel party who isn’t as in love with Disney as you are, then a moderate resort would be a good fit.
+These resorts have amazing themes that aren’t over the top of Disney but are beautiful.

-From the amazing entryways to the small details in the Resort rooms, each theme is brought to life throughout the Resort property, allowing Guests to be transported into the theme fully.
+From the amazing entryways to the small details in the resort rooms, each theme is brought to life throughout the resort property, allowing guests to be fully transported into the theme.

-If you want to feel like you are in the Caribbean or relaxing in the southwest, these moderates are an outstanding option.
-They have beautiful theming but not over the top Disney for those family members that might need a break.
+If you want to feel like you’re in the Caribbean or relaxing in the Southwest, these moderates are an outstanding option.
+They have beautiful theming but not over-the-top Disney for those family members who might need a break.

-We love the moderate resorts at Walt Disney World as they provide not only great rooms, theming and pools, but they also have so much character and magic to them.
+We love the moderate resorts at Walt Disney World because they provide great rooms, theming, and pools and have so much character and magic.

 Jennifer Retzlaff